farhiongit/message-in-the-bottle/README.md

 - `BOTTLE_FILL` returns 0 (with `errno` set to `ECONNABORTED`) in those cases:

-    - immediately, without waiting, if the bottle was closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).
+    - immediately, without waiting, if the bottle was previously closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, see below).
     - as soon as the bottle is closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).

-      This most probably indicates an error in the logic of the user program as it should be avoided to close a bottle while senders are still using it.
+      This returned value most probably indicates an error in the logic of the user program as it should be avoided to close a bottle while senders are still using it.

-      Anyhow, this condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the senders and stop the transmission of any data to the bottle.
+      Anyhow, this condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the senders (which should stop the transmission of any data to the bottle).

 - `BOTTLE_FILL` waits in those cases:

-    - If the bottle was plugged (by `BOTTLE_PLUG`).
+    - If the bottle was plugged (by `BOTTLE_PLUG`, see below), `BOTTLE_FILL` blocks until the bottle is unplugged (by `BOTTLE_UNPLUG`).
-    - If the message queue is unbuffered, `BOTTLE_FILL` blocks until some receiver has received the value sent by a previous sucessful call to `BOTTLE_FILL` or `BOTTLE_TRY_FILL`.
+    - If the message queue is **unbuffered** (recommended), `BOTTLE_FILL` blocks until some receiver has received the value sent by a previous sucessful call to `BOTTLE_FILL` or `BOTTLE_TRY_FILL`.
+      *It is precisely this behavior that ensures synchronicity between the sender and the receiver*.
-    - If it is buffered and the buffer is full, `BOTTLE_FILL` blocks until some receiver has retrieved a value (with `BOTTLE_DRAIN` or `BOTTLE_TRY_DRAIN`).
+    - If the message queue  is **buffered** and the buffer is full, `BOTTLE_FILL` blocks until some receiver has retrieved a value (with `BOTTLE_DRAIN` or `BOTTLE_TRY_DRAIN`).

-- In other cases, `BOTTLE_FILL` sends the message in the bottle and returns 1.
+- In other cases, `BOTTLE_FILL` sends the message in the bottle and returns 1 immediately.

 Therefore `BOTTLE_FILL` returns 1 if a message has been sucessfully sent in the bottle.

 ### Resources management

-In case the message type *T* would be or would contain (in a structure) allocated resources (such as memory with `malloc`/`free` or file descriptor with `fopen`/`fclose` for instance), the user program must respect those simple rules:
+In particular and unusual case where the message type *T* would be or would contain (in a structure) allocated resources (such as memory with `malloc`/`free` or file descriptor with `fopen`/`fclose` for instance), the user program must respect those simple rules: